learnk8s/learnk8s.io/src/terraform-aws/content.md

 In contrast to the other presented installation tools, kubeadm does not make any strong assumptions about the purpose of the cluster, such that it should be production-ready, or highly available.

+In particular, kubeadm performs the following tasks:

+- Creating and distributing client and server certificates for the individual Kubernetes components (API server, etcd, scheduler, etc.)
+- Creating and distributing kubeconfig files for the individual Kubernetes components (so that they can talk to the API server)
+- Launching the kubelet as a [systemd](https://systemd.io/) process
+- Launching the remaining Kubernetes components as Pods in the [host network](https://github.com/kubernetes/api/blob/master/core/v1/types.go#L2938) (managed by the kubelet)

-Rather kubeadm aims to create a "minimum viable" cluster (conforming to very basic best practices) that you can then customise yourself according to your requirements.
+The result is "minimum viable" cluster that you can then freely customise yourself according to your requirements.

-kubeadm also allows you to configure almost every aspect of the cluster in a straightforward way — for example, you can directly set command-line arguments for the individual Kubernetes components (API server, scheduler, etc.) through the [kubeadm configuration file](https://pkg.go.dev/k8s.io/kubernetes/cmd/kubeadm/app/apis/kubeadm/v1beta2).
+Moreover, kubeadm allows fine control over the individual cluster settings — for example, you can directly define command-line arguments for the individual Kubernetes components with a [kubeadm configuration file](https://pkg.go.dev/k8s.io/kubernetes/cmd/kubeadm/app/apis/kubeadm/v1beta2).

-_In short, kubeadm is an optimal solution if you want to have a large degree of control over the cluster configuration._
+_In short, kubaedm is an optimal solution if you want maximum control over the cluster creation process._

-However, the flipside of the coin is that creating a cluster with kubeadm is by no means done with a single command (as it's the case for kops and kubespray).
+However, the flipside is that creating a cluster with kubeadm is by no means done with a single command (as it's the case for kops and kubespray).

 Rather, it requires a whole series of manual steps:

-- Provision the infrastructure on which to create the cluster
+- Provision the infrastructure on which you want to create the cluster
-- Log in to every node of the cluster and install kubeadm on it
+- Log in to every node and install kubeadm and Docker on it
-- Run a specific command ([`kubeadm init`](https://kubernetes.io/docs/reference/setup-tools/kubeadm/kubeadm-init/)) on one of the nodes
+- Run the [`kubeadm init`](https://kubernetes.io/docs/reference/setup-tools/kubeadm/kubeadm-init/) command on one of the nodes
-- Run another command ([`kubeadm join`](https://kubernetes.io/docs/reference/setup-tools/kubeadm/kubeadm-join/)) on all the other nodes
+- Run the [`kubeadm join`](https://kubernetes.io/docs/reference/setup-tools/kubeadm/kubeadm-join/) command on all the other nodes

-The commands that you need to run on the nodes further depend on each other — the `kubeadm join` commands must include a token that is generated by the initial `kubeadm init` command.
+These steps furthermore depend on each other — for exapmle, the `kubeadm join` commands must include a token and other identifiers that are generated by the initial `kubeadm init` command.

-In summary, creating a cluster with kubeadm is a tedious process when done manually, which counteracts the goal of creating quick disposable clusters that you need for experiments.
+In summary, creating a Kubernetes cluster with kubeadm is a time-consuming tedious process when done manually, which counteracts the goal of having quick disposable clusters for running experiments.

 _This is where the Terraform kubeadm module comes in._